Sachar Committee

-The Sachar Committee was a seven-member High Level Committee under the Government of India established in March 2005 by then Prime Minister Manmohan Singh.
+The Sachar Committee was a seven-member high-level committee established in March 2005 by former Indian Prime Minister Manmohan Singh.
 The committee was headed by former Chief Justice of Delhi High Court Rajinder Sachar to study the social, economic and educational condition of Muslims in India.
 The committee submitted its report in 2006 and the report was available in public domain on 30 November 2006.
 The 403-page report had suggestions and solutions for the inclusive development of the Muslims in India.

 Background

-In 2004, the Congress Party returned to power in India after having been in opposition for eight years, an unprecedented length of time for a party which had ruled the country for forty four out of fifty-seven years between 1947 and 2004.
+In 2004, the Congress Party returned to power in India after having been in opposition for eight years, an unprecedented length of time for a party which had ruled the country for forty-four out of fifty-seven years between 1947 and 2004.
 It returned to power as head of a coalition, winning 145/543 seats in the Lok Sabha.
 One of its initiatives was the commissioning of a report on the latest social, economic, and educational conditions of the Muslim community of India.